memfault/interrupt/_posts/2019-12-03-november-2019-roundup.md

 ---
-title: "What we've been reading in November"
+title: "What we've been reading in November (2019)"
 author: francois
 tags: [roundup]
 ---